 You should also endeavour to direct your remarks to a non-expert and whenever possible unpack elaborate theoretical and technical terminology.

-Video-abstracts can be produced by authors using a computer video camera, smartphone or other device (using systems such as skype).
+Video-abstracts can be produced by authors using a computer video camera, smartphone or other device.
 Most cameras will have built-in microphones, and as long as you are relatively stationary, close to the camera and filming in a quiet environment, this should be fine.
 If the audio quality is poor, however, it may be advisable to use an external microphone.
 Please ensure before recording that your camera is positioned at eye-level; if you are using a laptop, for instance, and the camera is low, you should consider using a pile of books to raise it.
 Please also try to ensure that your recorded file is under 100MB.
+If you are recording your video using a smartphone, place the phone in a horizontal position when recording, not vertical.

-Your video-abstract should be submitted to us at email@example.com via yousendit (www.yousendit.com), dropsend (www.dropsend.com) or dropbox (www.dropbox.com), or by uploading it to vimeo (www.vimeo.com) or youtube (www.youtube.com) and sending us the link, or similar alternative (but not by email, please).
+Your video-abstract should be submitted to us at email@example.com via Wetransfer (www.wetransfer.com), DropSend (www.dropsend.com) or Dropbox (www.dropbox.com), or by uploading it to Vimeo (www.vimeo.com) or YouTube (www.youtube.com) and sending us the link, or similar alternative (but not by email, please).

 For guidance on how to record a video using a webcam on your PC, see: http://www.wikihow.com/Record-from-a-Webcam